Russia pounds Ukraine as Putin holds talks in Tehran

 “These strikes on peaceful people have one goal — to intimidate the population and the authorities and keep them in constant tension,” Serhiy Bratchuk, the speaker of the Odesa regional government, told Ukrainian television.

-The Russian military in recent weeks has targeted Odesa and parts of southern Ukraine where its troops captured cities earlier in the war amid indications that Ukraine was planning counterattacks to retake Russian-occupied areas.
+Amid indications that Ukraine was planning counterattacks to retake occupied areas, the Russian military in recent weeks has targeted Odesa and parts of southern Ukraine where its troops captured cities earlier in the war.

-Meanwhile, Ukrainian forces on the ground in eastern Ukraine are fighting to hold onto the declining territory under their control.
+Meanwhile, Ukrainian forces on the ground in the east are fighting to hold onto the declining territory under their control.

-At least two civilians were killed and 15 more were wounded by Russian shelling across the country over the past 24 hours, Ukraine’s presidential office said in a morning update.
+At least two civilians were killed and 15 more were wounded by Russian shelling across Ukraine over the past 24 hours, Ukraine’s presidential office said in a morning update.

 “There remains a high level of threat of missile strikes throughout the territory of Ukraine,” said Oleksandr Shtupun, spokesman of the General Staff of the Ukrainian armed forces.

-In eastern Ukraine's Donetsk province, which has been cut off from gas supplies and in part from water and power, one person was killed and two more wounded.
+In eastern Ukraine's Donetsk province, which has been cut off from gas supplies and in part from water and power, one person was killed and two others were wounded.

-“The infrastructure of the cities is being methodically destroyed by missile strikes, and the civilian population, cut off from bare necessities, suffers the most,” Donetsk Gov. Pavlo Kyrylenko said in televised remarks.
+“The infrastructure of the cities is being methodically destroyed by missile strikes, and the civilian population, cut off from bare necessities, suffers the most,” Kyrylenko said in televised remarks.

-Kyrylenko said four Russian strikes were carried out on the city of Kramatorsk.
-He urged civilians to evacuate.
-Some residents heeded the warning and loaded what belongings they could carry into a bus early Tuesday to await evacuation.

 The missile strikes came as the British military said it believes Russia is facing “increasingly acute” problems in keeping up its troop strength in its grinding war of attrition that began with the Feb.
 24 invasion of Ukraine.